dmgolembiowski/crunchyroll.ts/readme.md

     /*Use this to download all the video thumbnails (from the bif file).*/ const thumbnails = await crunchyroll.util.downloadThumbnails("kancolle", "./images")

-    /*Pass callback functions to track video progress and total progress.*/ const videoProgress = (progress) => {
+    /*Pass callback functions to track video progress and total progress.
+Return pause to pause, resume to resume, and stop to stop early.*/ const videoProgress = (progress) => {
         console.log(`Time Marker: ${progress.timemark} Percent: ${progress.percent.toFixed(2)}`)
+        if (progress.percent > 20) return "stop"
     }
-    /*Return true in this callback to stop early.*/ const totalProgress = (current: number, total: number) => {
+    /*Return true in this callback to stop downloading episodes.*/ const totalProgress = (current: number, total: number) => {
         console.log(`Current Episode: ${current} Total Episodes: ${total}`)
         if (current === 3) return true